tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 This was an interesting journey to look at Nolan's cinematic achievements of the last 20 years.
 Hopefully I will be able to do the same for my other two favorite directors: David Fincher and Wes Anderson.

-### Data
+### How this was made
-The data in this article was taken from IMDB.
+The data in this article was sourced from IMDB.
 The cast list was sourced from the credited cast list for each film on IMDB.
+The charts were created using Plotly in Python.